 Doubt that blood sugar plays a huge role in brain health?

 Consider that Alzheimer’s patients are notorious for having a voracious sweet tooth.
-Eating sweets on a frequent basis with the accompanying blood sugar surges depletes magnesium in the body at a rapid rate leaving the brain vulnerable to the ravages of aluminum.
+Eating sweets on a frequent basis with the accompanying blood sugar surges depletes magnesium in the body at a rapid rate.
+This physiological state leaves the brain vulnerable to the ravages of aluminum.

 A high aluminum level in the brain is, of course, a hallmark symptom of Alzheimer’s Disease.